FUEL PUMP TEST 2: Fuel Pressure Test With Gauge

-As mentioned at the beginning of this tutorial, Ford has made it easy to test the fuel pump with a fuel pressure gauge... since you'll find a schrader valve on the fuel injector rail that you can connect a fuel pressure gauge to (see photo of location here Location Of The Fuel Pressure Schrader Valve Test Port).
+As mentioned at the beginning of this tutorial, Ford has made it easy to test the fuel pump with a fuel pressure gauge... since you'll find a Schrader valve on the fuel injector rail that you can connect a fuel pressure gauge to (see photo of location here Location Of The Fuel Pressure Schrader Valve Test Port).

 Using a fuel pressure gauge is one of the most accurate ways to make sure that enough fuel is reaching the fuel injectors.
 If you do own a fuel pressure gauge, this is the test for you.